Buyer’s Remorse Explained: What It Is and Tips for Avoiding It

 What are some questions to ask yourself before you make a purchase?

-To avoid buyer’s remorse, consider asking yourself questions like: Do I really need this item, or just want it?
+To avoid buyer’s remorse, consider asking yourself: Do I really need this item, or do I just want it?
 Will I still want it in two days?
 Two weeks?
 How much time and effort did it take me to earn the money I am about to spend?
 What else could I purchase with that money if I made a different decision?

 What should I do if an item is limited in stock and won’t restock after?

 Sometimes, buyers make impulsive purchase decisions because an item is in limited supply or on sale for a limited time.
 While these external factors can make a purchase seem more urgent, it’s still worth taking the time to decide whether or not you truly need the item — or if you’re likely to feel buyer’s remorse over it.
-A new pair of boots you didn’t need can still feel like a waste of money, whether you spent $200 or $139 on sale for them.
+A new pair of shoes you didn’t need can still feel like a waste of money, even if you snagged them during an end-of-season sale.

 What are common items that people have buyer’s remorse about?

-This is a very personal situation.
-People commonly feel buyer’s remorse over large expenses like huge weddings, vacations, boats, or expensive cars.
-However, you can also feel buyer’s remorse over smaller purchases like unnecessary clothing, restaurant meals, makeup, or anything that you simply don’t need.
+Buyer’s remorse is highly personal, but many people feel regret over large expenses, such as vacations, boats, or expensive cars.
+That said, it’s possible to feel buyer’s remorse over smaller purchases, like unnecessary clothing, restaurant meals, makeup/grooming products, or anything that you simply don’t need.

 Photo credit: iStock/Anawat_s